 The Scholarship committee works together with local faculty members to award financial support to students who wish to continue their education in the field of technical communication.

-- Working with local university and college faculty to solicit entrants for scholarships.
+- Working with local university and college faculty to solicit entrants for the collegelevel scholarships.

 - Reviewing all applications for scholarships and recommend scholarship winners to the current Administrative Council.